Picking your perfect Christmas tree

 Not withering away after a matter of weeks, an artificial tree will of course last longer.
 You might think it therefore treads a lighter carbon footprint, but the plastic used to make it, along with the industrial emissions required to produce it, means you would actually have to keep it for at least 10 years to make it the greener choice of the two.

 As a one-time purchase that can last for many years, an artificial tree is naturally the most cost-practical choice.
-That doesn’t mean a real tree has to be expensive though, and by shopping around and picking carefully, you can keep the cost reduced.
+That doesn’t mean a real tree has to be expensive though.
+By shopping around and picking carefully, you can keep the cost reduced.
 A traditional Norway Spruce might lose their needles more quickly, but they are typically cheaper than a Nordman Fir.

 One thing both real and artificial trees have in common is unlimited decoration options.
 Whether it’s matching your tree with the colour palette of your home, or crafting some creative items to place on it, a Christmas tree is but a canvas for your festive tastes.
 Some argue it’s more satisfying to decorate a more unruly, natural tree, but a fake one won’t hold you back from unleashing your ideas.